ioccc-src/winner/1992/buzzard.1/README.md

     Thanks to Bill Pugh for bringing the loopability of the AE to my attention.

-    babble was originally named 'cb', for obvious reasons, and is dedicated to the memory of Charles Barrett.
+    buzzard.1 was originally named 'cb', for obvious reasons, and is dedicated to the memory of Charles Barrett.

 Copyright (c) 1992, Landon Curt Noll & Larry Bassel.